Theo-Farnole/notion-vault/README.md

 <br>

 <p align="center">
-Secure your hard work and ideas by automating your Notion.so workspace backups.
+Secure your hard work and ideas by automating your Notion.so workspace backups
 </p>

 <hr>